-Using Commands in Switch Macros
+Using Commands in K4 Front-Panel Switch Macros

 One or more K4 remote-control commands can be concatenated together to form macros that perform user-defined functions.
+These can then be executed directly from the front panel.
 For example, the sequence: